wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 The following example shows a simple query where the ID, NAME and SALESAMOUNT are selected from the SALES table.

-The SQL query starts with a SELECT statement, which allows you to choose the specific fields that you want to pull from your database.
-In this example, you want to load the ID, NAME and SALESAMOUNT columns.
+The SQL query starts with a **Select** statement, which allows you to choose the specific fields that you want to pull from your database.
+In this example, you want to load the ID, NAME, and SALESAMOUNT columns.

 	```
 	SELECT